FAQ - Website Design & Development

 How long does it take to build a website?

-It largely depends on our client.
+It largely depends on the client.
 If you’re organized and provide us with the information we need in a timely manner, your site can often be developed and launched in less than 30 days.
 However, if there are delays with you getting us the content for your site, it’s going to take longer to complete your website.
 Also, if your site has many pages or requires a high degree of customization, that may increase the time it takes to complete your website.

 What types of clients do you typically work with?